 The need to complete a policy application often creates confusion.
 There is little consistency around who is automatically enrolled, and who needs to complete a policy application.
 Only five states have mandated programs, but they are the larger states.
 People in other states often mistakenly assume they are automatically covered.
 They are not.

 Applying for short term disability while pregnant is a frequent question that results from this confusion.
 Women who are already expecting can purchase a policy, but her existing pregnancy will not be covered.
 Preexisting conditions are not covered until 12 months after the policy effective date.

-Some women search online frantically looking to apply for a policy while pregnant.
-Applying for a policy is very different from filing a claim for payments.
+Many women search online frantically looking to purchase a policy while pregnant.
+Purchasing a policy is very different from filing a claim for payments.
 Coverage must begin prior to conception, or your claim will be denied.
 If you work in one of the five states with mandated coverage, or your employer provides a group plan, then your coverage probably began in time to cover you while pregnant.

 It is quite common for women to start maternity leave prior to giving birth.
 After all, who wants to work right up until the day of delivery?
 Doing so puts your health and the viability of your infant at risk.
 Most disability plans will not cover any pregnancy leave that occurs prior to delivery unless there is a medically certified reason why you can no longer work.
 A simple need or desire for bed rest is not adequate.

 Your doctor will need to certify that your pregnancy is experiencing some type of abnormality, or that your pregnancy prevents you from performing the regular duties of your full-time occupation.
 If your employer is unwilling or unable to accommodate your condition, it is possible that the insurance company will pay your claim.